MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 1. Navigate to the `discord-bot/src` folder.
 2. Create a new file named `config.json`.
 3. Copy the contents from `config.example.json` and paste them into your new `config.json`.
-4. Replace the placeholder text with your actual token, server ID, secret key, and channel IDs.
+4. Replace the placeholder text with your actual token, server ID, and secret key.
 5. Save the `config.json` file and restart your bot.

 ### Deployment